mnshimiyimana/alu-shell/permissions/README.md

-Script that sets the mode of a file.
+Script that sets the mode of a file hello as olleh.